 Today we’re going to talk about avoiding LTL freight reweighs, but first, what exactly is a reweigh?

-A Reweigh occurs when the weight on the BOL does not match the weight the carrier shows on their scale, resulting in an additional charge.
+A Reweigh occurs when the weight on the Bill of Lading (BOL) does not match the weight the carrier shows on their scale, resulting in an additional charge.
 If this seems bizarre or confusing, then you’re probably pretty new to the LTL shipping business.
 If that’s the case, download our Beginner’s Guide to Freight Shipping.
 It’ll get you caught up on the basics in no time.

 When it comes to avoiding LTL freight reweighs, here are some things you can do: